manuavestudio/sass-autocompile/README.md

 This extension contributes the following settings:

-* `easysass.compileAfterSave`: enable or disable automatic compilation after saving
+* `sass_autocompile.compileAfterSave`: enable or disable automatic compilation after saving
-* `easysass.formats`: specify extensions and formats for exported files.
+* `sass_autocompile.formats`: specify extensions and formats for exported files.
-* `easysass.targetDir`: define target directory for generated files.
+* `sass_autocompile.targetDir`: define target directory for generated files.
-* `easysass.excludeRegex`: exclude files from compilation with regular expression
+* `sass_autocompile.excludeRegex`: exclude files from compilation with regular expression

 ## Release Notes

-### [0.0.5]
-- Fixed bug with global paths in import directive
-- Added support for tilde character in import directive (will resolve to currently opened folder in VS Code)
+## [0.0.6]
+- Forked into Sass Autocompile
+- On save, another script can be forced to compile by adding a comment to the top of the file
+- Compile on Save can now be configured for individual files by adding a comment to the top of the file

+## [0.0.7]
+- Clear output after each save

 **Enjoy!**